michal4132/chip_rc522/README.md

 RC522-python
 ==============

-A small class to interface with the NFC reader Module RC522 on the Chip.
+A small class to interface with the RFID reader Module RC522 on the Chip.

 ##Requirements
 This code requires you to have SPI-Py and CHIP_IO installed from the following repository: